 The Civil Division also processes requests for information under the Freedom of Information Act, represents the federal government in commercial litigation cases such as bankruptcy and foreclosure matters involving the United States as a creditor or lien holder, secures forfeiture of property used in criminal activities, and represents individual government employees when they are sued in connection with their federal employment.

-Deborah Groom, Chief, Civil Division, US Attoney's Office, Western District of Arkansas
+Candace Taylor, Chief, Civil Division, US Attorney's Office, Western District of Arkansas